Schefflera actinophylla. Copyright: PlantVine

 Schefflera is part of the Araliaceae family that holds genera such as Polyscias, Fatsia japonica and Hedera.
 In 1775, the genus was named after Johann Peter Ernst von Scheffler, an 18th-century German physician and botanist who contributed to the Reygers books on botany.

-Up to 4m in height and 1.4m in width.
+Up to 4m in height and 1.4m in width when grown indoors.
 The ultimate height will take between 5 - 10 years to achieve, with 20cm of growth being put out annually.

 Remove yellowed or dying leaves and plant debris to encourage better growth and improve the all-round appearance.
 Pruning must be done with clean scissors or shears to reduce the chance of bacterial and fungal diseases; remember to make clean incisions as too much damage can shock the plant.